-You enter through a double-gated system (to prevent escapes), and then you're among foxes.
+You pass through the gates (double-gated to prevent escapes) and then you're among foxes.
 They're everywhere — sleeping on paths, trotting past your feet, and watching from rocky perches.
 Six species are represented, including red foxes, silver foxes, arctic foxes, and platinum foxes.

 The experience is surreal.
 Foxes in Japan are associated with Inari (the deity of rice and prosperity), giving the encounter a slightly mystical quality.